 Bio

-Dr. Ryan Suk (pronunciation: Rye-un Sook; pronouns: she/they) is a Health Economist and Decision Scientist by training and focuses on data-driven, community-engaged, and process-embedded research to advance cancer health equity and improve healthcare efficiency.
+Dr. Ryan Suk (pronunciation: Rye-un Sook) is a Health Economist and Decision Scientist by training and focuses on data-driven, community-engaged, and process-embedded research to evaluate and inform healthcare efficiency and individuals’ health decision making.
 Dr. Suk also serves as a Faculty Consultant for Health Economics and Outcomes Research (HEOR) at the Winship Center for Cancer Health Equity Research of Winship Cancer Institute.

-She is also passionate about mentoring and teaching, with a special focus on enhancing knowledge in health economics and decision science among students across diverse disciplines, including nursing and other clinical fields.
+She is also passionate about mentoring and teaching, with a special focus on enhancing knowledge in health economics and decision science among students across diverse disciplines.

 Dr. Suk received a Bachelor's degree in Business Administration (BBA) from Korea University (Seoul, Korea), an MS in Economics from the University of Utah (Salt Lake City, Utah), and after completing her PhD coursework at the University of Florida (Gainesville, Florida), a PhD in Health Economics from The University of Texas Health Science Center (UTHealth) School of Public Health (Houston, Texas).
 Before joining Emory, they served as an Assistant Professor at the University of Florida College of Pharmacy and at UTHealth School of Public Health.